 - Reporting the payment delinquency to a credit reporting agency

-The law is on the custodial parent’s side when he or she is owed child support payments, and the New Jersey Child Support Agency has a variety of enforcement tools available.
+The law is on the custodial parent’s side when he or she isn’t receiving child support payments.
+The New Jersey Child Support Agency has a variety of enforcement tools.
 When a custodial parent reports payment issues to the Child Support Agency right away, he or she can obtain the necessary assistance to enforce the court order.

 If the Non-Custodial Parent Moves Out of State

-Even if the non-custodial parent moves away from the State of New Jersey, child support payments should continue as usual through income withholding.
+Even if the non-custodial parent moves out of New Jersey, child support payments should continue through income withholding.
 In the same manner as with a New Jersey employer, the Child Support Agency will ask the non-custodial parent’s out-of-state employer to deduct the required amount from his or her wages.

 If income withholding is inapplicable or another factor prevents the payment process from going smoothly, the custodial parent may need to file a petition to ask the other state to enforce the child support order.
-The local office will help the custodial parent file the appropriate documentation to ensure all the requirements are met to enforce the order in the non-custodial parent’s new home state.
+The local office will help the custodial parent file the appropriate documentation to enforce the order in the non-custodial parent’s new home state.